Geometric Planar Networks on Bichromatic Points: Minimum Spanning Tree for Collinear Points

 \subsection{Non-crossing Spanning Tree}

-Let $P_1,P_2,\ldots,P_m$ be the alternating monochromatic chunks of points ordered from left to right for $m\in [n]$.
-Thus, the color of the points in $P_i$ is different from the color of the points in $P_{i+1}$ for all $1\le i\le m-1$.
+Let $P_1,P_2,\ldots,P_k$ be the alternating monochromatic chunks of points ordered from left to right for $k\in \{1,\ldots,n\}$.
+Thus, the color of the points in $P_i$ is different from the color of the points in $P_{i+1}$ for all $1\le i\le k-1$.
+An arc $(p,q)$ is called a consecutive (resp. non-consecutive) arc if it connects points from two consecutive (resp. non-consecutive) chunks.
 We start with the following observation.